PATRIC3/p3_docs/docroot/news/2018/20181207-patric-november-2018-release.rst

 New Website Features:
 ----------------------

-**Genome Alignment Service** This new service (Beta version) implements wraps progressiveMauve to produce and a whole genome alignment of two or more genomes.
+**Genome Alignment Service** This new service (Beta version) incorporates progressiveMauve to produce and a whole genome alignment of two or more genomes.
 The resulting alignment can be visualized within the PATRIC website, providing insight into homologous regions and changes due to DNA recombination.
 The `Genome Alignment Service <https://patricbrc.org/app/GenomeAlignment>`_ is available from the Services top menu.

 The assembly component of the **Metagenomic Binning Service** has been migrated to a 1024-node cluster, enabling a 10-fold increase in the throughput of assembly-based binning jobs.
 The `Metagenomic Binning Service <https://patricbrc.org/app/MetagenomeBinning>`_ is available from the Services top menu.